lonebhen/traffic-signs-predictor-webapp-/README.md

-This is a flask web app that predicts traffic signs and gives further instrctions to vehicles The ML code that runs in the background is in my other repository
+This is a flask web app that predicts traffic signs and gives further instrctions to vehicles The ML code that runs in the background is in my other created repository